smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 Messenger RNA (mRNA) is reverse transcribed to complementary DNA (cDNA) within tissue sections.
 A "padlock" probe binds to the cDNA, which is then circularized.
-Following circularization, the cDNA is amplified (copied) by rolling-circle amplification (RCA), then sequenced by ligation (joining).
+Following circularization, the cDNA is amplified by rolling-circle amplification (RCA), then sequenced by ligation for decoding.
 Probes profile one or two bases at a time using different fluorophores, eventually revealing the identity of the cDNA through imaging.
 Since it requires imaging, in situ sequencing is an imaging-based method even though it involves sequencing.
 In situ sequencing can accommodate larger tissue sections than can FISH, though FISH methods are more efficient at detecting mRNA of genes in the probe set.
 Like FISH, in situ sequencing requires considerable imaging time on a microscope but delivers high spatial resolution.
+Both methods require a priori knowledge of target mRNA.

 ### Sequencing-based technologies
-Sequencing-based methods capture, sequence, and count mRNA in situ using next-generation sequencing while retaining positional information.
+Sequencing-based methods capture, sequence, and count mRNA using next-generation sequencing while retaining positional information.
 This is distinct from in situ sequencing because next-generation sequencing is employed.
-Sequencing-based methods may be "unbiased" (i.e., using poly-A capture of genes), in which they capture the entire transcriptome, or probe-based, in which they typically capture the majority of protein-coding genes.
+Sequencing-based methods may be unbiased, in which they capture the entire transcriptome, or probe-based, in which they typically capture the majority of protein-coding genes.
 Sequencing-based methods retain spatial information through laser-capture microdissection (LCM), microfluidics, or through ligation of mRNAs to arrays of barcoded probes that record position.

 LCM-based methods employ lasers to cut a tissue slice or fuse tissue to a membrane followed by sequencing of individual cells.